EXPLAINER: What’s the Senate filibuster and why change it?

-WASHINGTON (AP) — Senate Republicans used a filibuster Friday to block a Democratic bill to launch a bipartisan probe of the Jan.
+WASHINGTON (AP) — Minority Republicans used a Senate filibuster to block a Democratic bill that would have launched a bipartisan probe of the Jan.
 6 attack on the Capitol.
-It was the first time under new President Joe Biden in which the GOP used the delaying tactic to derail major legislation.
+It was the first time under President Joe Biden that the GOP used the tactic to derail major legislation.

-Yet the GOP’s victory may prod Democrats closer to curbing or eliminating a legislative tactic that’s been the bane of Senate majorities since the Founding Fathers.
+Yet the Republican victory Friday may prod Democrats closer to curbing or eliminating a legislative maneuver that’s been the bane of Senate majorities since the Founding Fathers.

-Here’s a look at the filibuster, how it works and the current political firestorm over it.
+Here’s a look at the filibuster and the political storm over it.

 WHAT’S A FILIBUSTER?

 Unlike the House, the Senate places few constraints on lawmakers’ right to speak.
-Senators can also easily use the chamber’s rules to hinder or block votes.
-Collectively these procedural delays are called filibusters.
+Senators can also use the chamber’s rules to hinder or block votes.
+Collectively these procedural moves are called filibusters.

 Senate records say the term began appearing in the mid-19th century.
 The word comes from a Dutch term for “freebooter” and the Spanish “filibusteros” that were used to describe pirates.

 Those days are mostly gone.
 Senators usually tell Senate leaders or announce publicly that they will filibuster a bill, with no lengthy speeches required.
-Their impact usually flows not from delaying Senate business but from the need to get a supermajority of votes to end them.
+The impact usually flows not from delaying Senate business but from the need to get a supermajority of votes to halt them.

 HOW DO FILIBUSTERS END?

-Note: This story has been corrected to reflect that South Carolina Sen. Strom Thurmond was a Democrat, not a Republican, when he spoke for more than 24 hours against the 1957 Civil Rights Act.